 - Coordinate across divisions to ensure relevant input and resources are leveraged to maximize event success and consistency with strategic organizational imperatives and messaging.

-- Work with the Chief of Organizing and Program staff to manage staff/volunteers supporting events.
+- Work with the Senior Manager, CSSJ, National Director, CSSJ and CSSJ staff to manage staff/volunteers supporting events.

 - Facilitate regular event planning meetings with internal staff.

-- Maintain adequate event supplies and equipment inventory for the Organizing & Partnerships division.
+- Maintain adequate event supplies and equipment inventory for the CSSJ division.

 Community Advocacy (20%)

-- Advance CSSJ and Time Done campaign goals by planning and supporting state and local events that build and strengthen the community and movement of survivors of crime and people with past convictions.
+- Advance CSSJ campaign goals in collaboration with staff by planning and supporting state and local events that build and strengthen the community and movement of survivors of crime.

-- Provide strategies for pre and post event member engagement; work in partnership with the Membership Engagement team and State Capacity staff to design and implement these strategies at events.
+- Provide strategies for pre and post event member engagement; work in partnership with CSSJ Statewide Managers, membership engagement staff, and State Advocacy staff to design and implement these strategies at events.

-- Educate and share advocacy knowledge and events initiatives with the Organizing & Partnerships team; support CSSJ and TimeDone by executing state and local CSSJ and Time Done events to build community and advance campaign goals.
+- Educate and share advocacy knowledge and events initiatives with the CSSJ team; support CSSJ by executing state and local CSSJ events to build community and advance campaign goals.

 - Self-starter who is flexible, creative, able to work under pressure, and able to work quickly and cooperatively on multiple projects at once